Gerry Gable: 1963 burglary

-BBC libel litigation
+BBC libel

 In 1984, the BBC commissioned Gerry Gable to produce research for a BBC Panorama programme "Maggie's Militant Tendency".
 The episode was to focus on a claim of right-wing extremism in the Conservative Party.
 Gable claimed that his research drew upon the information previously published in Searchlight.
 The claims by Gable that two Conservative Party figures, Neil Hamilton and Gerald Howarth, were secret extremist Nazi supporters was met with libel action against the BBC.
-The programme had alleged (not admitted as evidence in court) that Hamilton gave a Nazi salute in Berlin while 'messing around' on a Parliamentary visit in August 1983.
+The programme had alleged (not admitted as evidence in court) that Hamilton gave a Nazi salute in Berlin while "messing around" on a Parliamentary visit in August 1983.
 The Guardian reported that "Writing for the Sunday Times after the collapse of the case, he admitted he did give a little salute with two fingers to his nose to give the impression of a toothbrush moustache.
-"Somebody on the trip clearly did not share our sense of humour," he wrote."
+'Somebody on the trip clearly did not share our sense of humour,' he wrote."
 The BBC later capitulated and paid the pair's legal costs.
 Hamilton and Howarth were awarded £20,000 each and in a subsequent edition of Panorama, the BBC made an unreserved apology to both.

+Private Eye libel

 In 1989, Private Eye magazine falsely claimed that Reginald Gulliver-Buckingham, a member of the military police, had plotted to abduct and murder Gable.
-The High Court ordered that substantial damages be paid due to the libellous claims.
+The High Court ordered that substantial damages be paid by Private Eye to Gulliver-Buckingham due to the libellous claims.

+Death

+Gable died on 3 January 2026, at the age of 88.